vms-r/demo/README.md

 Hi there!!!

-Learning about new course...Enjoying CODING
+Learning about new course...Enjoying CODING!!!